The Connecting Classrooms through Global Learning Practitioner Research Fund is an initiative to support research by teachers and school leaders.

 - Tie into another programme of study, such as MA level study.

-The first round of applications is now open.
 Educators working in state-funded schools in England, Scotland, Wales and Northern Ireland that have signed up to Connecting Classrooms through Global Learning can apply.
-The deadline for applications for this round is 19 June 2020, but we suggest that you submit an initial application for review and feedback in advance of the formal submission.
+We welcome applications on a rolling basis and suggest that you submit an initial application for review and feedback in advance of the formal submission.

 Further guidance is available from the Introduction and FAQ document and the Guide to Carrying Out a School-Based Research Study.

 All documents are available for download at the bottom of this page.